 (f) ensure that all consignments placed on board the aircraft are recorded on the aircraft manifest;

-(g) ensure that cargo and mail that has been confirmed and accounted for is issued with a security status which shall be indicated, either in an electronic format or in writing, the cargo and mail throughout the secure supply chain; and
+(g) ensure that cargo and mail that has been confirmed and accounted for is issued with a consignment security declaration and the security status which shall be indicated, either in an electronic format or in writing, the cargo and mail throughout the secure supply chain; and

-(h) ensure that transfer cargo and mail have been subjected to appropriate security controls prior to being loaded on an aircraft engaged in commercial air transport operations departing from its territory.
+(h) ensure that transfer cargo and mail have been subjected to appropriate security controls prior to being loaded on an aircraft engaged in commercial air transport operations departing from its the territory of Uganda.

 (2) An aircraft operator may delegate any of the functions under sub-regulation (1) to a regulated agent.